WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ## Signature validity ## {#signature-validity}

-The client MUST parse the `Signature` header field as the list of parameterised values described in {{signature-header}} (Section 4.8.1 of
+The client MUST parse the `Signature` header field as the list of parameterised values (Section 4.8.1 of {{!I-D.ietf-httpbis-header-structure}}) described in
-{{!I-D.ietf-httpbis-header-structure}}).
-If an error is thrown during this parsing, the exchange has no valid signatures.
+{{signature-header}}.
+If an error is thrown during this parsing or any of the requirements described there aren't satisfied, the exchange has no valid signatures.
 Otherwise, each member of this list represents a signature with parameters.

 The client MUST use the following algorithm to determine whether each signature with parameters is invalid or potentially-valid.
 Potentially-valid results